ashahin200/Biomedical-Image-Analysis/Brain MRI image Segmentation/UNet/README.md

-# This is the repository segmenattion of Brain MRI image of "Kaggle_3m" dataset using UNET model.
+# This is the repository for the segmenattion of Brain MRI image of "Kaggle_3m" dataset using UNET model.